 Understanding Sentencing Guidelines

 The peculiarities of your case can increase or decrease your sentence.
-A judge must convincingly explain why they go outside the government guidelines.
+Judges must convincingly explain why they go outside the government guidelines.

-You will suffer greater punishments if these aggravating factors are present in your case.
+If these traumatic factors that I have mentioned above are present in your case, you may receive more punishments.
 However, mitigating factors like being a first-time offender can reduce your punishment.

-Furthermore, a judge can consider other factors, such as a specific deterrence motive, crime prevention, the probability of committing more crimes in the future, and the need to protect public safety to decide sentencing.
+Furthermore, a judge can keep in mind various factors, inclusive of a selected deterrence purpose, crime prevention, the opportunity of committing additional crimes in the destiny, and the want to defend public protection, to decide on the criminal sentencing.

-Let us shed light on mitigating and aggravating factors:
+Let us shed light on mitigating and stressful factors:

 Mitigating Factors in Criminal Sentencing